 James McAtee Education:

 The English footballer attended St Bede’s College, a well-regarded Roman Catholic day school in Whalley Range, Manchester, where he graduated in 2019.
 St Bede’s has a strong partnership with Manchester City’s Academy that began in the 2011-2012 school year and has only grown stronger since.
 Many prominent footballers have come through St Bede’s, including England national team players Jadon Sancho and Phil Foden, both from the class of 2016.
 Felix Nmecha, who graduated in 2017, now represents Germany internationally, having also played for England and Germany at the U21 level.
 Jeremie Frimpong also graduated in 2017, followed by D’Margio Wright-Phillips in 2018, grandson of Ian Wright and son of Shaun Wright-Phillips.
-Rico Lewis, another notable talent, graduated more recently in the class of 2021.
+Taylor Harwood-Bellis is a 2019 graduate, while Rico Lewis, another notable talent, graduated more recently in the class of 2021.

 Early Football Story: